jyesselm/EternaDrone/README.md

 Install
 ------
-Required python packages: numpy,matlibplot,sklearn,scipy if you have pip or easy_install you can install each at command line.
+Required python packages: numpy,matplotlib,sklearn, if you have pip or easy_install you can install each at command line.

-Also requires, rdatkit for processing RDAT files for eterna data which can get gotten at https://github.com/hitrace/rdatkit
+(Special thanks to Eterna player:ElNando888 for outlining a easy way to get the dependencies) pip install scipy pip install ipython pip install --upgrade distribute  # otherwise, install of matplotlib was complaining pip install matplotlib pip install scikit-learn
+# install Rdatkit as described in readme.md

 git clone git@github.com:hitrace/rdatkit.git